stacklok/trusty-action/README.md

 ## Features

-Check if the dependencies are malicious, deprecated or archived
+Check if dependencies are malicious, deprecated or archived

 ![Malicious Package](docs/malicious.png)

-Check if the dependencies are deprecated or archived (and get altnernative recommendations)
+Check if dependencies are deprecated or archived (and get alternative recommendations)

 ![Archived Package](docs/archived.png)

-Check if the package has a proven source of origin provenance map (using sigstore or Git Tag / Release mapping)
+Check if dependencies have a [proven source of origin provenance map](https://docs.stacklok.com/trusty/understand/provenance) (using sigstore or Git Tag / Release mapping)

 ![Provenance Package](docs/prov.png)

-Assess the activity and security risks of the package (using Trusty's hueristics engine)
+Assess the author and repository activity and security risks of dependencies

 ![Activity Package](docs/activity.png)